dvoegeli/domhooks/README.md

 *At the moment, it only works for Meteor.js.*

 ##Install
-Include domhooks.js before class or id strings that uses the schema.
+Include domhooks.js before class or id strings that use the schema.

 ##Usage
 To use DomHooks, create a schema then wrap a class or id string to validate it against the schema.